8 Types of Internal Communications to Add in the Workplace

 Here’s an overview of the kinds of communications any effective internal communication strategy incorporates:

-1. Leadership communication
+1. Leadership Communication

 Making sure your people are in the loop about what’s going on at your company is key to keeping them engaged.
+Workers want more transparency and to know about how decisions are made in their company.

 That’s where leadership communication comes in.
 If your people hear regularly from the C-suite, they’re a lot more likely to stay invested in your business’s goals and engaged in their work.

-1. Peer-to-peer communication
+1. Peer-to-peer Communication

+The more efficiently information flows around your organization, the more effective it will be.
 But getting your people to collaborate with each other within the same team can be a struggle, never mind across different departments.

 In fact: